-The School prides itself on its prominent position within Scottish Education, and works hard to maintain its cutting edge approach to developing new knowledge within the field, as well as feeding this new knowledge into our teaching programmes to enrich our core provision.
+We pride ourself on our prominent position within Scottish Education, and work hard to maintain our cutting edge approach to developing new knowledge within the field, as well as feeding this new knowledge into our teaching programmes to enrich our core provision.

 We work in close partnership with the Local Authorities, schools, Education Scotland and GTCS to ensure that students are supported throughout their studies to become effective professional educators.

-The School of Education has, at its head, a group of world-leading academics, with strong and established research records, and a wealth of world-class publications ranging from Adult Education to Inclusion.
+The Faculty of Education has, at its head, a group of world-leading education academics, with strong and established research records, and a wealth of world-class publications ranging from Adult Education to Inclusion.
 These academics in turn lead successful research groups within the School of Education which are all engaged in knowledge acquisition and exchange.
-Our teaching is thus informed by the research undertaken by its staff, and this permeates the Initial Teacher Education courses offered by the School.
+Our teaching is thus informed by the research undertaken by its staff, and this permeates the Initial Teacher Education courses offered by the Faculty.

 The great majority of our graduates enter the Scottish Government’s Probationary Teacher Scheme, which entitles them to guaranteed employment for one year as a newly qualified teacher in a Scottish Local Authority school.
 Of course, your degree and teaching qualification will qualify you to enter into a wide variety of other professional roles, such as corporate training and development, museum and leisure education, as well as other career routes less closely allied to teaching.

 Over the past several years we have noticed that the students and probationer teachers coming from Stirling University are better and better prepared for their role as teachers.
 You clearly have an excellent course with excellent lecturers in place.
 Please pass on my congratulations to all involved in the programme.